 • You must have suffered from your disability for at least 12 months in the past, or doctors expect you to have a disability for at least 12 months.

-How Could I Potentially Qualify for SSD with a Sleep Apnea Disorder?
+How Could I Potentially Qualify for SSD with Sleep Disorders?

 You may qualify for SSD if your symptoms from sleep apnea cause the complications within these SSD listings: